 A data source configured to collect flow samples is called a poller.
-Use this command to configure a new sFlow sampler instance for this data source if the <runc collect flow sampler instance and collect flow samples is called a poller.
-Use this command to configure a new sFlow sampler instance for this data source if the <runc collect flow samples is valid.
+Use this command to configure a new sFlow sampler instance for this data source if < rcvr-idx> is valid.

-''' Format sflow sampler {<rcvr-indx> | rate <sampling-rate> | maxheadersize <size>}
+Format sflow sampler { <rcvr-indx> rate <sampling-rate> maxheadersize <size>}</size></sampling-rate></rcvr-indx> Mode Interface Config

 Field Description Receiver Index The sFlow Receiver for this sFlow sampler to which flow samples are to be sent.
-A value of zero (O) means that no receiver is configured, no packets will be sampled.
+A value of zero (0) means that no receiver is configured, no packets will be sampled.
 Only active receivers can be set.
 If a receiver expires, then all samplers associated with the receiver will also expire.
 Possible values are 1-8.
-The default is O. Maxheadersize The maximum number of bytes that should be copied from the sampler packet.
-The range is 20-256.
-The default is 128.
-When set to zero (0), all the sampler parameters are set to their corresponding default value.
+The default is 0.
 Sampling Rate The statistical sampling rate for packet sampling from this source.
-A sampling rate of 1 counts all packets.
 A value of zero (0) disables sampling.
 A value of N means that out of N incoming packets, 1 packet will be sampled.
 The range is 1024-65536 and 0.
 The default is 0.
+When you issue a show command for the sampling rate, the configured sampling rate on an interface changes.
+Each time that you configure a sampling rate, a threshold value is calculated.
+This threshold value is configured in the hardware register.
+When you issue a show command for the sampling rate, the threshold value is queried from the hardware and the sampling rate is calculated in the following way: threshold value = 2^24/ (sampling rate) Because only an integer operation is supported, the sampling rate is not the same as the configured value.
+The following is an example: configured sampling rate is 60000 threshold value = 2^24/ (60000) = 279 (from integer division) recalculated sampling rate = 2^24/ (279) = 60133 Maxheadersize The maximum number of bytes that should be copied from the sampler packet.
+The range is 20-256.
+The default is 128.
+When set to zero (0), all the sampler parameters are set to their corresponding default value.